The master's program

 - adds a blend of theory and practice of interdisciplinary topics that maximizes student’s professional value to companies and administration and prepares for future leadership positions.

 The students choose one of the following specialization areas:

 The Geodesy specialization is designed for students pursuing a career in the German surveying administration, as licenced surveyor (Öffentlich Bestellter Vermessungsingenieur) or in engineering surveys.
 Students can enhance their knowledge in cadastral studies, land management, adjustment, physical geodesy and engineering geodesy.

 Specialists of geoinformatics link together digital information of earth sciences like geography, geology, and surveying with the methods and tools of applied computer sciences.
 They have a comprehensive understanding of all participating disciplines and manage the whole process of acquisition, storage, processing, analyzing, presentation and dissemination of geoinformation, especially with GIS.
 As universalists our graduates work in different fields from public authorities, via research institutions to pure software development companies.

-The Industrial Metrology specialization is designed for students interested in skills required for measurement and processing of data in the industrial production and quality management.
-Our graduates have already moved into a variety of careers in the automotive, aerospace, shipbuilding and railway industry.
+The Engineering Surveying and Measuring Technology specialization is designed for students interested in advanced skills required for measurement and processing of data in the engineering surveying (e.g. building monitoring) or in the industrial production quality management (automotive, aviation, railways, etc.).

 Courses are offered by semester (winter, summer) and follow the academic calendar of the UAS Neubrandenburg.